jankotek/mapdb-site/src/site/markdown/benchmarks.md

 On other side larger data set would increase GV overhead and make on-heap Java collections slower.
 In this test JVM had enough memory and GC was bellow 1%.

-In general MapDB is about 30% compared to on-heap.
-But it fits more data per GB and does not degrade its performance over large data sets.
+In general MapDB is about 30% slower compared to on-heap.
+But it fits more data into same memory and its performance does not degrade with data size.

 On Disk